 Here is the code that you need to write in order to create the above animation:

 The character animation for the whole sentence is finished within 5 seconds.
 As you might have noticed, the initial and final sentences don’t need to have the same number of characters.
-This gives us a lot of liberty when setting the value of the text parameter.
+This gives us a lot of liberty when setting the value of the text

-You can also include HTML tags inside the value of the text parameter and then use CSS to change the appearance of the text that you just animated.
+parameter and then use CSS to change the appearance of the text that you just animated.

 There will be a delay in the appearance of Earth after of has already appeared.
 This happens because the plugin also writes using the same character animation, but none of those characters are actually visible to the user.
 The delay may or may not be desirable based on your preferences.

 The intermediate characters that are shown during the animation are lowercase alphabetical values by default.
 This can be an issue when the characters that you want to animate are all uppercase letters or numbers.
-Which intermediate characters are used for the animation is determined by the value of the textChars parameter.
-It accepts six different values:
+Which intermediate characters are used for the animation is determined by the value of the textChars

-• If nothing else works for you, KUTE.js gives you the option of specifying your own custom list of characters that should be used during the animation.
+: You can use this value if you want the intermediate characters to be a mix of alphabetic, numeric, and symbols. - If nothing else works for you, KUTE.js gives you the option of specifying your own custom list of characters that should be used during the animation.

 The following example shows how you can animate text inside a heading using uppercase intermediate characters.